Volunteer Notetaking Q & A

 A: Here are some suggestions:

 - If the professor forgets to make the announcement a second time, contact SAS immediately.
-SAS staff will contact the professor and offer assistance in locating a notetaker.

 Q: Now that I have a notetaker, do I still need to take my own notes?

 A: Absolutely!
 Keep taking notes, unless your disability physically prevents you from being able to do so.
 At a minimum, write down the key words.
 Later, you can look for the key words in the notetaker’s notes.
 The extra notes you receive are considered supplemental to your own.
-Remember that you may use an audio recorder throughout the semester.
+Remember that you are to use an audio recorder throughout the semester.

 Q: My notetaker’s notes are perfect: why do I need to go to class?